 Food preparation is somewhat a tough task.
-There is always an element of challenge available the time of food preparation.
-You have to consider that how advanced kitchen appliance you may have how proficient the cooking techniques may be, or how easy the recipe might be.
+There is always an element of challenge available at the time of food preparation.
+You have to consider that how advanced kitchen appliances you may have how proficient the cooking techniques may be, or how easy the recipe might be.
 Moreover, the task is not over after preparing the food because you have to store the food for the further meal.
-There are many innovations available to store the foods, as an example Refrigerator.
+There are many innovations available to store the foods, as for example Refrigerator.

 How to Store Food

 Well, every innovation that arrives on the market brings some new set of problems that are hard to deal with.
 Refrigeration and food storage also have some common issues where food turns deteriorate, or it no longer remains the same as new.
 In the article, we are going to address some of the most common food storage problems.
 We will also advise some tips and tricks focusing on frozen storage which will help you store the food for a longer period without losing the flavor of the food or rotting it.

 Let’s see how to store cooked food in a proper way.